Performance measurements

 Performance measurements#

-The following table shows the latency in µs between a single publisher / subscriber connection for different payload sizes (two different processes running on the same host).
-You can simply measure the latency on your own machine by running the ecal_sample_latency_snd and ecal_sample_latency_rec_cb sample applications.
-The first two columns are showing the performance for the eCAL builtin shared memory layer and the last column for the iceoryx shared memory layer (configured by cmake option ECAL_LAYER_ICEORYX).
+The following table shows latencies for a 1:1 publish/subscribe connection for different payload sizes (the processes are running on the same host).
+You can measure those latencies on your own computer by running the ecal_sample_latency_snd and ecal_sample_latency_rec sample applications.

 -------------------------------